avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 Phony targets have two canonical use cases:

 * As a label for one or more arbitrary commands you want make to execute.
-* As an alias for one or more other targets, such that running the phony target is the same as running the other target(s) directly.
+* As an alias for one or more targets, such that running the phony target is the same as running the target(s) directly.

 &#x20;Let's explore both use cases.
 Suppose we want to use make to automate the task of running our testintath.
 In other words, to execute the command `./testintmath`.
 To achieve this, we can add the following rule to our makefile:&#x20;